joeshwoa/Petology/README.md

 <br>

 # Petology
-Petology is a mobile application developed with Flutter that connects pet lovers with resources to care for, adopt, or learn more about pets.
+Petology is a web application developed with Flutter that connects pet lovers with resources to care for, adopt, or learn more about pets.
 The app serves as a platform for finding pets for adoption, accessing pet care information, and connecting with other pet owners or service providers.

 ## Table of Contents
 1. Overview